 - Be completed regularly throughout the triennium.

 5 hours of educational activity (not listed elsewhere as an annual requirement) must be completed each year as a minimum.
 Additional activities can be counted towards the triennial CPD requirements.
+UCCIS allocates your first 5 points of activity to annual requirements, thereafter it will automatically allocate them to the record of additional CPD.

 Educational activities that help improve cultural safety or lead towards providing equitable health outcomes for all are seen as high-value activities.
 They count as double points.
-The hours requirement remains at two, so the additional points would go towards the triennial CPD.

 - Attending conferences